Locations:

 There are six categories of dysarthria.
 They’re grouped based on the specific part of your nervous system affected.
 Dysarthria may result from damage to various parts of your nervous system, including your brain and spinal cord (central nervous system) and the network of nerves that carry signals throughout your body (peripheral nervous system).

 • Flaccid dysarthria results from damage to the lower motor neurons.
 The lower motor neurons are part of your peripheral nervous system.
-With flaccid dysarthria, your speaking may sound breathy and nasal.
+With flaccid dysarthria, your speech may sound breathy and nasal.

 • Ataxic dysarthria results from damage to the part of your brain called the cerebellum.
 Your cerebellum helps coordinate muscle movement.
 You may have trouble pronouncing vowels and consonants, and you may have difficulty placing emphasis on the right parts of a word when you’re speaking.

-• Hypokinetic dysarthria results from damage to the part of your brain called the basal ganglia.
-The basal ganglia is a structure inside your brain that helps your muscles move.
-Hypokinetic dysarthria is associated with slow (“hypo”), monotone, rigid-sounding speech.
+• Hypokinetic dysarthria results from damage to the parts of your brain called the basal ganglia.
+A basal ganglion (singular) is a structure inside your brain that helps your muscles move.
+Hypokinetic dysarthria is associated with slow (“hypo-”), monotone, rigid-sounding speech.

 • Mixed dysarthria includes a mix of two or more of the other five types.
 It’s the most common type of dysarthria.